 Best wireless earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless earbuds you can buy in 2019.

 If there's one trend that we've seen explode in recent years, it's the move towards wireless earbuds.
 The market is booming with what feels like millions of models on offer.
 One big appeal is the freedom.
 With no cable running between headphones and phone, wireless earbuds won't restrict your movement one bit.
 That's great for doing sport and activity, but also pretty handy for commuting and general day-to-day life.

 Some wireless earbuds are true wireless designs too.
 These don't even have a cable or neckband connecting the buds together, meaning they look just like earplugs.
 Other extras include noise-cancelling tech, a carry case that can double as a portable charger, and a heart rate monitor (the ear is a good place to measure your pulse).

 But there's more.
 We're seeing an influx of models that offer hands-free access to personal assistants like Amazon Alexa and Google Assistant.
 Just speak your request, and they'll do your bidding.

 With all this tech on offer, it's no wonder so many companies are releasing wireless earbuds.
-More choice is always good for consumers, but it can make finding the right pair a bit of a minefield.
+More choice is always good for consumers, but it can make finding the best pair for you a bit of a minefield.

 Thankfully help is at hand.
 We've rounded up the best Bluetooth earbuds on the market, drawing on our extensive back catalogue of in-depth reviews.
 So whether you want the comfiest pair on the planet, one with brilliant battery life or just the best-sounding wireless earbuds on the market, we're sure to have something for you.
-And with Black Friday deals around the corner, it's a good time to be keeping an eye out for wireless earbud bargains.
+And with Black Friday and Cyber Monday around the corner, it's a good time to be keeping an eye out for Black Friday headphones deals.